 ExpressRoute peering relationships to Microsoft cloud services

-A single ExpressRoute connection supports up to three different Border Gateway Protocol (BGP) peering relationships to different parts of the Microsoft cloud.
+A single ExpressRoute connection supports up to two different Border Gateway Protocol (BGP) peering relationships to different parts of the Microsoft cloud.
 BPG uses peering relationships to establish trust and exchange routing information.

-Figure 3: The three different BGP relationships in a single ExpressRoute connection
+Figure 3: The two different BGP relationships in a single ExpressRoute connection

 Figure 3 shows an ExpressRoute connection from an on-premises network.
-The ExpressRoute connection contains three logical peering relationships.
-A Microsoft peering relationship goes to Microsoft SaaS services, including Office 365 and Dynamcs CRM Online.
-A public peering relationship goes to Azure PaaS services.
+The ExpressRoute connection has two logical peering relationships.
+A Microsoft peering relationship goes to Microsoft SaaS services, including Office 365, Dynamcs 365, and Azure PaaS services.
 A private peering relationship goes to Azure IaaS and to a virtual network gateway that hosts virtual machines.

 The Microsoft peering BGP relationship:

-Is from a router in your DMZ to the public addresses of Office 365 and Dynamics 365 services.
+Is from a router in your DMZ to the public addresses of Office 365, Dynamics 365, and Azure services.